Pro Bono

 Look for the words “OSB Certified” in the right margin of the volunteer opportunity directory to find Certified Programs.
 Certified Pro Bono Programs make it possible for every Active Oregon State Bar member to volunteer.

-Pro Bono programs that meet the Bar's requirements set out in Bylaw Section 13.2 and show that they have policies and procedures to ensure volunteers provide good quality legal services can become Certified Pro Bono Programs.
+Pro Bono programs that meet the Bar's requirements set out in OSB Policy 12.100 and show that they have policies and procedures to ensure volunteers provide good quality legal services can become Certified Pro Bono Programs.
 When reviewing programs, the Bar focuses on how they train and support attorneys, match clients to appropriate attorneys, and track clients.
 Programs must also show that they provide liability coverage to lawyer volunteers either through their host organization's liability policy or through PLF Pro Bono Coverage.
 PLF Pro Bono Coverage is extended, free of charge, to certified programs that meet the PLF's requirements Per PLF Policy 3.800.

 The Oregon State Bar created Active Pro Bono Status in Bylaw Section 6.101 as an alternative for lawyers considering retired or inactive status.
 Active Pro Bono Status has the reduced fees and regulatory requirements, like no CLEs, of retired and inactive status while allowing lawyers to continue to represent pro bono clients through Certified Pro Bono Programs.
 Active Pro Bono members may only practice law through Certified Pro Bono Programs; any legal practice beyond the confines of a Certified Pro Bono Program requires the attorney to transfer to regular Active Status and in most cases requires PLF coverage.
 Active Pro Bono Status lets Oregon lawyers retire from the daily practice of law but continue to help those most in need.